kamilkp/ng2-vs-for/README.md

 </div>
 ```

-Items have varoius sizes but they are known up front (calculatable based on their properties)
+Items have various sizes but they are known up front (calculatable based on their properties)

 ```javascript
 import {VsFor} from 'ng2-vs-for';